This is a tutorial for the Nervo board assembly.

 Step7 is optional, therefore the next steps won’t show the leds and resistors.
 If you don’t want to add leds to your Nervo boards to illuminate the logo and to see when your board is under power, Please jump over to step8.

-Otherwise, add and weld the various leds(5V) and resistors(Resistor 4700 ohm).
+Otherwise, add and solder the various leds(5V) and resistors(Resistor 4700 ohm).

-Add and weld the connector headers on the three upper boards.
+Add and solder the connector headers on the three upper boards.
 (Only two boards are shown here, the third one is for the finger sensors.)

-Mount and weld the upper boards on the Nervo board.
+Mount and solder the upper boards on the Nervo board.

 If you have finger sensors, mount the third upper board( see step5 and 6).